 Tutorial: Create container for deployment to Azure Container Instances

 Azure Container Instances enables deployment of Docker containers onto Azure infrastructure without provisioning any virtual machines or adopting a higher-level service.
-In this tutorial, you build a small web application in Node.js and package it in a container that can be run using Azure Container Instances.
+In this tutorial, you package a small Node.js web application into a container image that can be run using Azure Container Instances.

 - Clone application source code from GitHub

 - Create a container image from application source

-- Testing the images in a local Docker environment
+- Test the image in a local Docker environment

-In subsequent tutorials, you upload your image to an Azure Container Registry, and then deploy it to Azure Container Instances.
+In tutorial parts two and three, you upload your image to Azure Container Registry, and then deploy it to Azure Container Instances.

 Before you begin

 az --version to find the version.
 If you need to install or upgrade, see Install the Azure CLI.

 Docker: This tutorial assumes a basic understanding of core Docker concepts like containers, container images, and basic

 Get application code

-The sample in this tutorial includes a simple web application built in Node.js.
-The app serves a static HTML page and looks like this:
+The sample application in this tutorial is a simple web app built in Node.js.
+The application serves a static HTML page, and looks similar to the following screenshot:

 git clone https://github.com/Azure-Samples/aci-helloworld.git